-Take a Break (TaB) is a student-led alternative break program that places small groups of Willamette University students, staff, and faculty in communities across America to engage in community service and experiential learning.
-Established in 2001-2002, students from a myriad of backgrounds, majors and class years work in conjunction with Willamette staff and faculty advisors and volunteer and community agencies to focus on a wide variety of social issues such as literacy, poverty, racism, hunger, homelessness, HIV/AIDS and the environment.
+Take a Break (TaB) is a student-led alternative spring break program that places small groups of Willamette University students, staff, and faculty in communities across the West Coast to engage in service learning.
+Since 2001, students from a myriad of backgrounds, have been facilitators or participants of service trips focusing on intersections of social issues such as education, poverty, racism, hunger, houselessness, LGBTQQ2S+, or the environment.

 Our motto is CJS2: Community.
 Justice.
 Service.
 Simplicity.

 Our objectives of TaB: To involve Willamette University students, staff, and faculty in community-based service projects and to give students opportunities to learn about the problems faced by members of communities with whom they otherwise may have had little or no direct contact.
 Being completely immersed into diverse environments enables participants to experience, discuss, and understand social issues in a significant way.
 Participants have the opportunity to work and have fun with other Willamette students, to increase self-knowledge and to broaden their perspective of the world around them.